Greater Noida: Metro connectivity

-It will also provide connectivity to upcoming YIEDA city.
+It will also provide connectivity to the upcoming YIEDA city.

 Road network

 The construction of the "Link Road" joining Greater Noida West with Noida Phase III is expected to be ready by April 2022.

 Infrastructure

 In September 2025, the Greater Noida Industrial Development Authority (GNIDA) approved the construction of a new three-lane reinforced concrete (RCC) bridge over the Hawalia drain near the Sector P-3 roundabout.
 The ₹7-crore project will replace an old, narrow bridge that has been prone to congestion and safety risks.
 The new bridge, to be built by the irrigation department, will be 25 metres long, 10.5 metres wide, and at least three metres higher than the existing structure to match the adjoining carriageway.
 It is expected to ease travel for commuters between Knowledge Park, the Noida Expressway, Pari Chowk, Swarn Nagari, and the Yamuna Expressway.
 The work is targeted for completion within a year.